 This section covers basic installation and setup of the MySQL

-both Node.js and MySQL Cluster to be installed first; you can
+both Node.js and NDB Cluster to be installed first; you can

 install these in either order.
 In addition, the

 requires that your system have a working C++ compiler such as

 gcc or Microsoft Visual Studio.

 Node.js.
 If you do not already have Node.js installed on your system, you can obtain it from http://nodejs.org/download/.
 In addition to source code, prebuilt binaries and installers are available for a number of platforms.
 Many Linux distributions also have Node.js in their repositories (you may need to add an alternative repository in your package manager).

 NDBuses node-gyp for compiling add-on Node.js modules; for more information about this tool, see https://npmjs.org/package/node-gyp.

 Beginning with NDB 8.0.22,

 NDBCLUSTERrequires Node.js version 12.18.3 or later.
 Beginning with NDB 8.0.33, the minimum required Node.js version is 18.12.1.